Zhang Xiangshuo

-Zhang Xiangshuo (张祥硕; born 22 June 2001) is a Chinese footballer currently playing as a left-back or midfielder for Cangzhou Mighty Lions.
+Zhang Xiangshuo (张祥硕; born 22 June 2001) is a Chinese footballer currently playing as a left-back or midfielder for Yunnan Yukun.

 Club career

 On 14 April 2021, Zhang Xiangshuo left third tier football club Shaanxi Warriors Beyond to join top tier club Cangzhou Mighty Lions.
 He would make his debut for his new club on 14 May 2021 in a league game against Guangzhou City F.C. in a 0-0 draw.
+He would go on to score first goal for the club on 25 December 2021 in a league game against Wuhan in a 2-0 victory.